albertwcheng/JACKIE2/bigBedToBedPlus/README.md

 # bigBedToBedPlus

-bigBedToBedPlus is a modified version of bigBedToBed which allows the extraction of multiple regions simultaneously, as well as allowing for filtering of integer-based fields of custom bigBed format.
+bigBedToBedPlus is a modified version of Kent's bigBedToBed which allows the extraction of multiple regions simultaneously, as well as allowing for filtering of integer-based fields of custom bigBed format.
 Also allows for the selection of a specified number of best bed items according to a series of column sorting criteria.